newlisponrockets/newLISP-on-Rockets/docs/index.md

 For more information on this customization, click here: [Customizing your Rockets blog](customizing_rockets_blog.md)

-For greater customizability, see the **Developing for Rockets** section below.
+For greater customizability, see the **Extending Rockets** section below.

 ## How Rockets works <a name="section5"></a>